GovTechSG/apex-cloud-overview/docs/features.md

 The API Builder is an open-source, Node.js software that acts as an integration and orchestration layer between APEX Cloud and any existing service providers.
 It comes with a low/no-code approach and a rich set of ready-to-use libraries that allows users to develop integration use cases much faster than when implementing them manually.

-## API Portal
+## API Developer Portal

-The API Portal is a web-based portal that enables external, non-government developers to discover and consume APIs that government agencies have exposed.
+The API Developer Portal is a web-based portal that enables external, non-government developers to discover and consume APIs that government agencies have exposed.
 It comes with self-service features that allow developers to browse and test APIs as well as manage their application credentials and monitor their API usages through graphs and charts.

 ## API Monitoring

-The API manager also comes with real-time API monitoring which allows users to analyse their API use and discover insights and trends.
+The API manager portal comes with real-time API monitoring which allows users to analyse their API use and discover insights and trends.

+Additionally, APEX Cloud also provides metrics monitoring and application observability using logs and traces through the StackOps tool.
+StackOps is the monitoring component of the Singapore Government Tech Stack (SGTS).